-In order to enable jQuery and other key libraries, the plugin retrieves scripts from Content Delivery Networks (CDNs).
+To enable jQuery and other key libraries, the plugin retrieves scripts from Content Delivery Networks (CDNs).

 The free version jQuery Easy uses the Google CDN and when not available (for instance Google does not host the Migrate scripts), falls back to the jQuery CDN.

 jQuery Easy Profile, on the other end, allows you to choose between 4 major CDNs.
-While this does not seem like a big deal, it actually can alleviate some shortcomings due to the use of the Google CDN.
+While this does not seem like a big deal, it can alleviate some shortcomings due to the use of the Google CDN.
 One shortcoming being that some countries ban Google from their territories.

-Following is a table of how the CDNs are used throughout the free and pro versions of jQuery Easy and details specifics for each:
+The following is a table of how the CDNs are used throughout the free and pro versions of jQuery Easy and details specifics for each:

 Google CDN |